 The You Got This community is filled with amazing, clever and creative people, and we're excited for you to join us.
-Our goal is to create spaces where people can gather and discuss important themes and feelings that many of us will experience during our technical career.
+Our goal is to create spaces where people can gather and discuss important themes and feelings that many of us will experience during our careers.

-Here are a few other key things you can do to make the community great:
+We strive to create a space where we learn and grow together.
+Here are some other key things you can do to make the community great:

 People come from all different places, and it’s best not to make assumptions about what they think or feel.
-Approach others with curiosity.
+Approach others with curiosity and openness.
 We all have a lot to learn from each other.

-There’s no one path to have a career in technology.
-Instead of shooting down other people’s ideas, try to engage them in ways that create opportunities for learning and fun.
+There’s no one path to have a career in technology or to this community.
+Let’s engage others in ways that create opportunities for learning and fun for all of us.

-Don’t make offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, immigration status, religion, or other identity markers.
+Don’t make offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, ethnicity, immigration status, religion, experience level, socioeconomic status, nationality, or other identity markers.

 Additionally, don’t insult or demean others.
 This includes making unwelcome comments about a person’s lifestyle choices and practices, including things related to diet, health, parenting, drugs, or employment.
 It’s not okay to insult or demean others if it’s "just a joke."